U.S. city health officials want tighter restrictions on e-cigarettes

 In an open letter to FDA Commissioner Margaret Hamburg, the Big Cities Health Coalition (BCHC) noted that the FDA has nothing in its proposed regulations that would govern the advertising of e-cigarettes, which it said often targets the youth market.

-The FDA did propose banning sales of e-cigarettes to those under the age of 18.
+The agency did, however, propose banning sales of e-cigarettes to people under the age of 18.

 The e-cigarette industry, estimated at $2 billion and growing, did not object loudly to last week's proposed FDA rules, which many health officials found too loose.